Turing Institute: Research and development

 In 1986, Alty's HCI group won a major ESPRIT 1 contract to investigate the use of knowledge based systems in process control interfaces called GRADIENT (Graphical Intelligent Dialogues, P600), (with Gunnar Johannsen of Kassel University, Peter Elzer of Clausthal University and Asea Brown Boveri) to create intelligent interfaces for process control operators.
 This work had a major impact on process control interface design.
 The initial pilot phase report (Alty, Elzer et al., 1985) was widely used and cited.
 Many research papers were produced.
 A follow-on large ESPRIT research project was PROMISE (Process Operators Multimedia Intelligent Support Environment) working with DOW Benelux (Netherlands), Tecsiel (Italy) and Scottish Power (Scotland).

 In 1987, the Turing Institute won a project to build a large, scalable, network-available user-manual for the Society for Worldwide Interbank Financial Telecommunication (SWIFT).
 The worldwide-web-like system was launched in 1988.
 Its success as a global hypertext resource for its users led to SWIFT sponsoring the Turing Memorial Series of Lectures.
 The close working relationship came to an end, in part, when a key member of the SWIFT team, Arnaud Rubin, was killed by a terrorist bomb on Pan Am flight 103 over Lockerbie.

 One of the strongest business relationships the institute had was with Sun Microsystems.
 Sun funded a series of projects where the key institute personnel were Tim Niblett and Arthur van Hoff.
-Several projects concerned the development of new user-interface tools and environments (e.g. GoodNews, HyperNews and HyperLook).

-HyperLook was written in PostScript and PDB, an ANSI C to PostScript compiler developed at the institute, and it ran on Sun's NeWS Windowing System.
+Several projects concerned the development of new user-interface tools and environments, including GoodNeWS, HyperNeWS, and HyperLook.
+HyperLook was written in PostScript and PDB (an ANSI C to PostScript compiler developed at the institute) and it ran on Sun's NeWS Windowing System.
 Don Hopkins, while studying at the Turing Institute, ported SimCity to Unix with HyperLook as its front-end.

 Arthur van Hoff left the institute in 1992 and joined Sun Microsystems where he authored the Java 1.0 compiler, the beta version of the HotJava browser and helped with the design of the Java language.

 Throughout the 1980s, the Turing Institute Vision Group developed multi-scale tools and applications.
 A series of 3D industrial applications was developed and deployed using the multi-scale signal matching (MSSM) technology, specifically: